Ryanssd22/advent_of_hardcaml_2025/website/docs/learning-hardcaml/day3.md

 ### Defining out inputs

-In Hardcaml, our inputs will be a default signal with a given width.
+In Hardcaml, our inputs will be a **wire** with a given width.
 We are able to define them as such:

 ```ocaml title="/bin/circuit.ml"